 Part of the problem here is that individual experience varies widely when people take Adderall and weed together.
 On top of that, there is very little research that studies the effect that the two substances have on each other.
-However, there have been some noticeable side effects when the two substances are takes together.
+However, there have been some noticeable side effects when the two substances are taken together.

 One of these is increased stimulation.
 Both of these substances will cause your heart rate to spike.
-While this might be fine for some people, it can be dangerous to those with a heart condition.
+While this might be fine for some people, it can be dangerous to those with heart conditions.
 In addition to this, users reported elevated levels of euphoria and less anxiety associated with their Adderall high.